Deciding which college is the best choice for your student requires viewing it from several angles—academically, socially, and financially.

 If your financial situation has changed since completing the FAFSA, you can file an appeal with the college financial aid office.
 If you need help crafting your letter of appeal, start with SwiftStudent, a free resource built to empower students and parents through the financial aid appeal process.
 The site offers information, guidance, and customizable financial aid appeal template letters that can streamline your appeal process.

-If your financial situation remains the same but your award package is not what you’d hoped for, you can negotiate it.
+If your financial situation remains the same but your student’s award package is not what you’d hoped for, you can negotiate it.
 “The best way to negotiate an offer is to go to it with another offer,” says Julie Gross, founder of College Financial Consultants.
 “A lot of people [try to negotiate] as soon as they get the award letter—especially if it’s their child’s number one choice—but schools are going to be much more motivated if they see there is a better offer.”

-Have the Money Talk with Your Teen
+Have the Money Talk with Your Child

-If your teen’s first-choice school is not the best choice financially, you may need to sit down and have that discussion.
+If your child’s first-choice school is not the best choice financially, you may need to sit down and have that discussion.
 “I would offer a good, long lesson on what debt looks like once they’re out of college,” says Gross.
-Explain how debt can impact your teen’s future decisions about their career and lifestyle if they take on too much.
+Explain how debt can impact your student’s future decisions about their career and lifestyle if they take on too much.
 With a clear understanding, you can decide together what you and your student can reasonably afford.

 About the Author